SanityLacking/HTM/README.md

 - distal segment 는 각 cell 마다 여러개 갖고 있고 각 segment 마다 여러개의 synapse 를 갖고 있다.
 - "column - cell - segment - synapse"

+In fact, it has a six-layer structure, but it can learn sequence data even if only one layer is implemented.
+- It consists of many micro columns in one layer.
+- It actually spreads in two dimensions, but it can also be implemented in one dimension.
+- In a column, several cells are arranged in columns in one column.
+- One cell has two kinds of dendrite.
+One is the proximal segment associated with the input data The other is the distal segment that connects with other cells in the same layer
+- Since the proximal segment is shared with all the cells in the column, this dendrite is considered as a property of the column. - These dendrites have synapses directly linked to the input data.
+- The distal segment has several cells per cell, and each segment has multiple synapses.
+- "column - cell - segment - synapse"

 크게 2 가지 모듈
 1. Spatial Pooler (공간 풀러)
 2. Temporal Memory (시간 풀러)